-- For 8.0.x and earlier versions, rebuild a table. - Step 1 Use Data Studio or gsql in Linux to access the database. - Step 2 Create a table.
+- For 8.0.x and earlier versions, specify the distribution column when rebuilding a table. - Step 1 Use Data Studio or gsql in Linux to access the database. - Step 2 Create a table.

 In the following statements, table1 is the original table name and table1_new is the new table name. column1 and column2 are distribution column names.